Key takeaways

 Acting on duress: can you walk away?

-In many cases, you can still challenge a contract signed under duress, but:
+In many cases, you can still challenge a contract signed under duress — but there are real constraints.

 There are time limits